jdgiles26/X-Satellite-powered-freight-intelligence/README.md

 ### Security and Defense Intelligence

-Vehicle movement on roads near sensitive facilities, military installations, border crossings, and restricted zones is a meaningful observable.
-DrishX can detect changes in traffic volume and patterns on access roads, supply routes, and perimeter corridors over time.
+Vehicle movement on roads near sensitive facilities, military installations, border crossings, and restricted zones is a meaningful observable. dabbleX-freight. can detect changes in traffic volume and patterns on access roads, supply routes, and perimeter corridors over time.
 This includes roads serving military bases, nuclear facilities, missile test sites, naval ports, and border staging areas.

-To be clear about what this means in practice: DrishX can tell you that vehicle activity on a specific road increased by 40% over the past two weeks, or that a normally busy corridor has gone quiet.
+To be clear about what this means in practice: dabbleX-freight. can tell you that vehicle activity on a specific road increased by 40% over the past two weeks, or that a normally busy corridor has gone quiet.
 It cannot identify what the vehicles are.
 At 10m resolution, a military truck looks identical to a civilian truck.
 You cannot distinguish a tank transporter from a logging truck.
 You cannot read markings, count axles, or determine cargo.
 What you get is volume, speed, heading, and trend.
 That is a useful signal when combined with other sources and context, but it is not a surveillance system and should not be presented as one.

 The same limitations apply to nuclear or WMD monitoring.
 You can observe whether traffic patterns on access roads to known facilities have changed.
 You cannot determine what is being transported.
 The intelligence value is in the pattern and the change, not in the individual detection.

 ### Disaster and Crisis Response

-After floods, earthquakes, or conflict, which roads are actually operational?
-DrishX can compare current vehicle activity against a historical baseline to identify corridors that have gone quiet (blocked, damaged) or corridors carrying unusual volume (diversion routes, evacuation flows).
+After floods, earthquakes, or conflict, which roads are actually operational? dabbleX-freight. can compare current vehicle activity against a historical baseline to identify corridors that have gone quiet (blocked, damaged) or corridors carrying unusual volume (diversion routes, evacuation flows).
 Especially useful in areas with poor real-time reporting infrastructure.

 ### Journalism and Investigations

-Need evidence that does not come from a press release?
-DrishX gives you satellite-derived, timestamped, independently verifiable data.
+Need evidence that does not come from a press release? dabbleX-freight. gives you satellite-derived, timestamped, independently verifiable data.
 When officials claim a trade corridor is thriving, you can check.
 When a new road is supposedly complete, you can see if anyone is actually using it.
 The data comes from a European Space Agency satellite, not from any government or corporation with a stake in the answer.

 ## Quick Start